-You've followed your team all season long with Your Guys who know the team up close and personal; guys who describe the game accurately while providing useful insight; guys like Hall-of-Famer Jon Miller, Joe Angel, Bob Uecker, and so on.
-But the sound from the local radio play-by-play is not synchronized with the video flashing across your television screen.
+You've followed your team all season long with Your Guys who know the team up close and personal; guys who describe the game accurately while providing useful insight and a little humor; guys like Hall-of-Famer Jon Miller, Joe Angel, Bob Uecker, and so on.
+But the sound from the local radio play-by-play is not synchronized with the digitized video flashing across your television screen.
 You either hear an exciting play unfold only to witness the visual evidence 10 seconds later, or else you see it happen before the excited announcer describes it on the radio.
 Bummer.

 Mac users now have their own page.
 Updated with another option.

 Mute the TV.
 Get your radio sound and your television picture in sync, and you won't even need J.C.
 Chasez to do it.

 There is no way that I can tell you how much delay there will be between radio and television, nor which will be ahead of the other.
 It depends on where the game is relative to the transmission path, how many satellite links are involved, processing equipment latency, and a thousand other dependencies.